-There are several different types of pampas grass, but they all have the same general characteristic.
-Pampas grass blooms with large feathery plumes that stand up over the foliage of the plant.
-The plant is shaped like a small clump and its long hanging stems just barely brush the ground.
+There are several different types of pampas grass, including Cortaderia, but they all have the same general characteristic: Pampas grass blooms with large feathery plumes that stand up over the foliage of the plant.
+The plant is shaped like a small clump and its long hanging stems barely brush the ground.

 During the winter, the plant goes into dormancy and turns a golden shade of brown.
 Blooms are typically either white or a light shade of pink.
 All pampas ornamental grasses have the same toxic qualities.
 Avoid planting any pampas family of grasses near a dog run or backyard.

 Symptoms of dog poisoned by pampas